awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-create-in-lambda-console.md

 1. Test and debug the function\.
 For more information about testing in the Lambda console, see the *Invoke the Lambda Function and Verify Results, Logs, and Metrics* section in [ Create a Lambda Function with the Console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) in the *AWS Lambda Developer Guide*\.

 1. When you're ready to have the function execute for CloudFront events, publish another version and edit the function to add triggers\.
-For more information, see [Adding Triggers for a Lambda@Edge Function](lambda-edge-add-triggers.md)\.
+For more information, see [Adding triggers for a Lambda@Edge function](lambda-edge-add-triggers.md)\.